-Applied Behavior Analysis (ABA) is the design, implementation, and evaluation of environmental motivation to produce socially significant improvement in human behavior.
-Socially significant behaviors include communication, social skills, and activities of daily living, academics, and work skills.
+Applied Behavior Analysis (ABA) is the design, implementation and evaluation of environmental motivation to produce socially significant improvement in human behavior.
+Socially significant behaviors include communication, social skills and activities of daily living, academics and work skills.
 Based on the findings of descriptive and functional analysis, ABA uses antecedent stimuli and consequences to produce practical change.
-ABA includes the use of direct observation, measurement, and functional analysis of the relations between environment and behavior.
-ABA is based on the belief that an individual’s behavior is determined by past and current environmental events in conjunction with organic variables such as genetics.
+ABA includes the use of direct observation, measurement and functional analysis of the relationship between environment and behavior.
+ABA is based on the belief that an individual’s behavior is determined by past and current environmental events in conjunction with organic variables, such as genetics.
 Therefore, it focuses on explaining behavior in terms of external events that can be manipulated rather than internal constructs that are beyond our control.
 The focus of ABA is to use objective and reliable measurement of observable behavior.

 NOTE: The trademarks “Behavior Analyst Certification Board, Inc.,” “BACB,” “Board Certified Behavior Analyst,” “BCBA,” “Board Certified Associate Behavior Analyst,” and “BCABA” are owned by the Behavior Analyst Certification Board.
 All rights reserved.
 Copyright © 1998-2005 by BACB® All rights reserved.

-The ABA Academy employs teachers with either a state teaching certification in ESE, or who are eligible for certification with the BACB.
+The ABA Academy employs teachers who either have a state teaching certification in ESE, or are eligible for certification with the BACB.
 All teachers are given guided practice by our Clinical Director/BCBA in the classroom while working directly with students.
-Throughout the school year we hold 4 professional days to provide teachers with ongoing continuing education courses in topics related to education, applied behavior analysis.
+Throughout the school year we hold four professional days to provide teachers with ongoing continuing education courses in topics related to education, applied behavior analysis.